Things to do in Vilnius in February

 ICELAND: The first country that recognized Lithuanian independence in 1991, the 11th of February.

 On March 11, 1990 Lithuania re-declared independence and was the first from Soviet Union states to do so.
-After the declaration act was signed, a long way to international recognition begin.
-As Soviet Union was still powerful, the other countries were cautious and did not rush to include Lithuania into the world‘s map.
-Moldova was the first of all the former Soviet Republics to recognize Lithuania’s freedom on 31 May 1990.
-Nevertheless, Moldova at that time still belonged to SSRS.
+After the declaration act was signed, a long road to international recognition began.
+As the Soviet Union was still powerful, other countries were cautious and did not rush include Lithuania on the world‘s map.

 To express the nation‘s gratitude, the street in Vilnius Old Town has been called ‘Iceland Street’ since 1991.